saisumanthpamujula/Synchronous-FIFO/README.md

 # Synchronous-FIFO
-mplemented and simulated a synthesisable synchronous FIFO with variable FIFO width and depth
+implemented and simulated a synthesisable synchronous FIFO with variable FIFO width and depth